Intrepid Tokyo diners delight in dirt degustation

 “Humans used to eat soil, back in the day,” he said, though he had to ruefully acknowledge that not all customers are fans.

 “Animals eat is as well, so I suppose there’s this impression that soil’s a bit too dirty to eat.
-We do have some customers who completely avoid it.”
-(Reporting by Ruairidh Villar, editing by Elaine Lies)
+We do have some customers who completely avoid it.” ($1 = 93.4300 Japanese yen)